Fedihosting-Foundation-Forks/fep/fep/c5a1/fep-c5a1.md

 ## Summary

 This document describes an implementation of simple to-do's or tasks based on [ActivityPub](https://www.w3.org/TR/activitypub/) protocol and [Valueflows](https://valueflo.ws/) vocabulary.
+A to-do is a simple work commitment, and can be created for oneself or another person.
+Optionally, when the to-do is done, that can be recorded also.

 ## History